 Highlands United Church is a partner with the Women’s Sector and the Esmenta School in Guatemala.
-In addition, for six years, Sharon Yetman, a member of the Highlands United Church congregation and Healing Hands practitioner, has led a Healing Pathway delegation to Guatemala.
+In addition, for over six years, Sharon Yetman, a member of the Highlands United Church congregation and Healing Hands practitioner, has led a Healing Pathway delegation to Guatemala.
 Highlands has also hosted the director of “Maya Skills” in Guatemala, who shared his story and sold jewellery handcrafted by women whose husbands, sons, and other family members were victims of the Guatemalan Civil War (1960-1996).
 Contact Sharon Yetman for more information about Highlands’s Guatemalan connections.

 Click here to read the report prepared by the Healing Hands Canadian delegation to Guatemala in April 2016

 Highlands Refugee Committee is a volunteer group within Highlands United Church which helps to lead and involve our congregation in opportunities to sponsor, settle and assist refugees to Canada.
 At times we may also work in partnership with other churches or co-sponsor with families or community associations.
 Since 1979 we have welcomed newcomers from 10 different countries.
 From 2015 to 2020 our sponsorships include Ethiopian, Syrian and Iranian individuals and families.